Chopin1983/Readme.md/README.md

 # - Install

 ## - Terminy produktu
-1 - Create table -> Stanowiska, Produkty, Pracownik , Tranzakcje
+1 - Create table -> Stanowiska, Produkty, Pracownik , Tranzakcje.
 2 - Insert values to this tables, or use mine to see how it works (bulk insert)